 There is a separate, post-16 transport policy statement, that is reviewed annually and published by 31 May each year.
 In general, post-16 transport support will be considered on a case-by-case basis for those children with SEND or medical/mobility needs.
-For further information visit the council's school transport web page or contact the Education Transport Team, Doughty Road depot, Doughty Road, Grimsby, DN32 OLL.
-Telephone: (01472) 326291 (Option 2), e-mail: schooltransport@nelincs.gov.uk.
+For further information visit the council's school transport web page or contact the Education Transport Team via Telephone: (01472) 326291 (Option 2), or e-mail: schooltransport@nelincs.gov.uk.